aquia-inc/terraform-aws-aquia/CONTRIBUTING.md

 ## Code of Conduct

 All contributors to this project are expected to follow our [Code of Conduct][code-of-conduct].
 By participating in this project, you agree to abide by its terms.

+## Pull Requests

+We follow Github Flow for our codebase, but with feature branches existing on personal _forks_.

+1. Fork this repo into your own account or other organization.
+All of your feature branches will be made on _your fork_.
+1. On your fork, create a new branch from the latest `main` branch for each new feature or bug fix.
+Use a descriptive branch name that reflects the changes being made.
+2. Keep your changes focused and limited to a single feature or bug fix.
+If you find another issue while working on your branch, create a new issue and a separate branch for it.
+4. Sign your commits using GPG.
+This adds an extra layer of security and ensures the authenticity of your contributions (non-repudiation).
+Follow the [GitHub documentation on signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) to set up and use GPG.
+5. Before submitting a pull request, ensure that your changes are up-to-date with the latest `main` branch.
+Rebase your branch if necessary.
+6. From [aquia-inc/terraform](https://github.com/aquia-inc/terraform) open a pull request setting the `head-repository:`_as your fork_ and the `compare:` as your branch.
+Provide a clear and concise title and description that follows the [Conventional Commits](https://www.conventionalcommits.org/) standard.
+Include any relevant issue numbers in the description by using keywords like "Closes #123" or "Fixes #123".
+7. Request a review from one or more project maintainers or collaborators.
+Be prepared to address any feedback, suggestions, or requested changes in a timely manner.
+8. Once your pull request is approved and all tests have passed, a project maintainer will merge your changes into the `main` branch.
+9. Closing a PR will be done via squash merge, the commit message shall follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
+This helps maintain a clean and readable commit history.
+Your commit messages should follow this format: `<type>(<scope>): <description>`.
+For example:
+    ```
+    fix(auth): resolve login failure due to incorrect token validation
+    ```
+Please note that pull requests that do not follow the guidelines or are incomplete may be closed without explanation.
+We appreciate your understanding and cooperation in maintaining a high-quality codebase.

 ## Issues